 Like many Cox-style varieties, Karmijn de Sonnaville is a useful variety for juicing.

-Please fill in the details below and we will let you know when Karmijn de Sonnaville apple trees are back in stock.
+Fill in the details below and we will let you know when Karmijn de Sonnaville apple trees are back in stock.

 Karmijn de Sonnaville seems to grow better in the continental climate of North America than it does in its native Europe.

 Like Cox, disease resistance is not great, but the natural vigor of Karmijn de Sonnaville seems to help it keep going.

 University of Wageningen, Netherlands, 1950s.
 A cross between Cox's Orange Pippin and either Belle de Boskoop or Jonathan.